sethglenn/17_fitness_tracker/README.md

   ## Description

 This is an application that utilizes NoSQL Database software to store workout information on a backend server.
-Information can be read and store to the Database when given values into a front end input field.
+Information can be read and stored to the Database when values are given into a front end input field.

 ## Usage